 The school construction bond was passed.

 On August 22, 2014, Wake County hit a new milestone: one million residents.
 Fortunately last October, Wake County voters came out in support of a bond that would renovate six schools, make repairs to 79 other schools, and build 17 new schools.
-In addition, three schools funded by a previous bond are scheduled to open for the 2015-16 school year: Abbotts Creek Elementary, Scotts Ridge Elementary, and Apex Friendship High School.
+Three schools funded by a previous bond are scheduled to open for the 2015-16 school year: Abbotts Creek Elementary, Scotts Ridge Elementary, and Apex Friendship High School.
 Learn more about the school construction bond and get a school-by-school update.

 Opening more schools means students must be assigned to them.